TomasKulhanek/medical-physiology-in-modelica/integrative.md

 # Integrative Physiology

 This chapter will describe integrative approach to medical physiology.
 Integrating several domains together to form complex model of human physiology.

-A full example of such implementation in Modelica language can be downloaded from [www.physiomodel.org](http://www.physiomodel.org)
+Scientific results were published and a complex model was released at [www.physiomodel.org](http://www.physiomodel.org).